11 tips for Facebook & Instagram Ad campaigns this Christmas 2020

 Are you thinking about running a Facebook ad campaign to promote your products or services this Christmas?
 Most businesses do.
 However, the cost of ads will rise in the coming weeks as more people want to run them.
-To help you get the most out of your campaign, here is a 12 point checklist of what you should consider before and during the campaign.
+To help you get the most out of your campaign, here is an 11 point checklist of what you should consider before and during the campaign.
 It’s a common pitfall that many businesses overlook what they should do before the campaign and go straight to running the campaign.

-Before Running the Ad campaign ….
+Part a) Before Running the Ad campaign ….

 1. Design an eye catching graphic for your campaign